Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/areas.rst

 A new window can be created from :menuselection:`View --> Duplicate Area into new Window`.

-You can also create a new window from an existing area by :kbd:`Shift-LMB` on the area splitter icon, then drag slightly.
+You can also create a new window from an existing area by :kbd:`Shift-LMB` on the area splitter widget, then drag slightly.

 The window can be closed with the OS *Close Window* button.